conduktor/conduktor-docs/docs/platform/configuration/configuration-snippets.md

 ## Amazon MSK with Glue Schema Registry

-Connect to an MSK cluster with schema registry using credentials
+Connect to an MSK cluster with schema registry using credentials.

 <Tabs>
 <TabItem value="YAML  File" label="YAML File">